You can manage firmware versions, install hotfixes, and change the default language.

 Upgrade to a later version: To upgrade to a firmware version that's later than the active version, move down to Latest available firmware and take the available actions.
-For more details, see Move to a different firmware version.
+See Move to a different firmware version.

 Move to any version: To move to any version, download the firmware image from Sophos Licensing Portal.
 Then, go to the web admin console, move to the Firmware section and take the available actions.
-For more details, see Move to a different firmware version.
+See Move to a different firmware version.

 Use this method in the following cases: